n6151h/fourlth/README.md

 *FoURLth* stands for *URLs in forth*.
 Forth is an early, third-generation programming language created by Charles Moore in the early 1970s on an IBM 1130.
-He thought of it as more of a fourth-generation language and would have named it "fourth" but for the ract that file names on the 1130 could only be five characters long at the time.
+He thought of it as more of a fourth-generation language and would have named it "fourth" but for the fact that file names on the 1130 could only be five characters long at the time.
 Hence, *forth*.

 Forth makes heavy and more or less explicit use of a stack to maintain execution state.
 Because of its